 Running state.
 While the upgrade is in progress,

-you may see some pods terminating and restarting as newer versions of components are applied.
+you may see some pods terminating and restarting as newer versions of components are applied, for example:

 Was this page helpful?